 Many companies use an outsourced call center for some or all of their calls.
 This presents a new problem for all the above-mentioned solutions because a 3rd party call center, servicing many clients, will be reluctant to alter their platform for one client.

-Fonolo’s solution is vendor-neutral and cloud-based, so none of the above drawbacks apply.
+Fonolo’s call back solution is vendor-neutral and cloud-based, so none of the above drawbacks apply.
 I think it’s the most advanced offering available today, but I also think there is plenty of room in the market for multiple solutions.